TaherAmeen/Glasses-or-no-glasses-classifier/README.md

 # Glasses-or-no-glasses-classifier
-A CNN image classifier made with keras
+A simple CNN image classifier made with keras with the help of "Deep learning with python" book wrote by françois chollet \n There are some funny comments inside the code used to explain it to some friends 😁